usefulcat1546/hex-scan-wallet-dat/README.md

 EDIT addresses.txt and replace by your addresses for each lines.

-If you use another coin than Dogecoin update line in scan.js :
+If you use another coin than Bitcoin, Litecoin or Dogecoin update line in scan.js :
 ```
 var key = new CoinKey(new Buffer(secret, 'hex'), {private: 0x9e, public: 0x1e})
 ```

 # RUN
 ```
-php scan.php
+php scan.php BTC/LTC/DOGE
 ```

 # RESULT